CyberSureshX/Methodology/README.md

 - Try logging in with a valid username and incorrect password.
 - Then, try logging in with an invalid username and incorrect password.
 - Observe the error messages.
 If they differ, the application may be vulnerable to account enumeration.

+**4. Cross-Site Scripting (XSS) on Login Page**
+- Navigate to the login page of the application.
+- Enter a payload like <script>alert('XSS')</script> in the username or password field.
+- Above method not work then try to create a payload as a password.
+- Submit the form and observe if the payload is executed in the response.
+- If the payload executes, this indicates an XSS vulnerability.

+**5. Missing Account Lockout Mechanism**
+- Go to the login page.
+- Attempt to log in with the correct username and random incorrect passwords multiple times.
+- Monitor if the account gets locked after a certain number of failed attempts.
+- If there’s no lockout, the application is vulnerable.

+**6. Session Fixation**
+- Visit the login page and capture the session ID before logging in.
+- Log in with valid credentials and check if the session ID remains the same.
+- If the session ID remains unchanged after authentication, this indicates session fixation.

 ## SESSION MANAGEMENT RELATED VULNERABILITIES